All Episodes

 We should have compassion on those who are out of work right now because soon many of us may join them.

-And then they have a link here, 25 unemployment statistics that are almost too depressing to read.
+And then they have a link here: 25 unemployment statistics that are almost too depressing to read.

 It's a long link.

-But it's um it's not good.
+But it's not good.

-And it's, I guess, typified here, there's a story, UK Daily Mail Online, no end in sight to U.S. economic crisis as scariest job charts ever shows post-recession unemployment is at its worst since World War II.
+There's a story, UK Daily Mail Online, no end in sight to U.S. economic crisis as scariest job charts ever.

-Now I can't describe a chart for you.
+Now, I can't describe a chart for you.

 Not even someone with the immense talents that I have can describe this thing.

-Way, way down below everything is where we are now with the Obama regime.
+Way, way down below, everything is where we are now with the Obama regime.

-Let's go to the audio sound bites, this hilarious Friday night.
+Let's go to the audio sound bites.

-And during a discussion about the House debate to extend the Bush tax cuts, uh Congressman Grayson mentioned me on the House floor last week, Sergeant Schultz.
+And during a discussion about the House debate to extend the Bush tax cuts, Congressman Grayson mentioned me on the House floor last week, Sergeant Schultz.

 So why did you do that?